Royton: Textiles and the Industrial Revolution

 Royton's damp climate provided the ideal conditions for cotton spinning to be carried out without the cotton drying and breaking, and newly developed 19th century mechanisation optimised cotton spinning for mass production for the global market.
 By 1832, there were 12 steam powered mills in Royton, of which its former hamlets had begun to agglomerate as a town around the cotton factories, a number of small coalpits and new turnpike road from Oldham to Rochdale, which passed through the town centre.

 The Manchester, Oldham and Royton Railway and a goods yard was constructed in the 1860s, allowing improved transportation of textile goods and raw materials to and from the township.
 Neighbouring Oldham (which by the 1870s had emerged of the largest and most productive mill town in the world) had begun to encroach upon Royton's southern boundary, forming a continuous urban cotton-spinning district.
 The demand for cheap cotton goods from this area prompted the flotation of cotton spinning companies; the investment was followed by the construction of 22 new cotton mills in Royton.
 Together with Oldham, at its peak the area was responsible for 13% of the world's cotton production.

 Supplies of raw cotton from the United States were cut during the Lancashire Cotton Famine of 1861–65, leading to the formation of the Royton Local Board of Health in 1863, whose purpose was to ensure social security and maintain hygiene and sanitation in the locality.

 On 26 November 1884 an explosive device containing gunpowder was detonated in Royton Town Hall, in a cellar underneath the offices of Royton's local board.
-An anonymous communication was received by the supposed bomber, stating that he intended the explosion for the Royton School Board because children are not allowed to work at the age of 10 years, and because he wanted the abolition of the Factory Acts.
+An anonymous communication was received by the supposed bomber, stating that he intended the explosion for the Royton School Board because children were not allowed to work at the age of 10 years, and because he wanted the abolition of the Factory Acts.
 There were no fatalities caused by the explosion, and damage to the building was restricted to smoke damage and shattered windows, doors and woodwork.

 The Great Depression, and First and Second World Wars each contributed to periods of economic decline in Royton.
 However, in as late the 1950s, 80% of Royton's population was employed in the textile mills.
 As imports of cheaper foreign yarns increased during the mid-20th century, Royton's textile sector declined gradually to a halt; cotton spinning reduced in the 1960s and 1970s, and by the early 1980s only four mills were operational.
 In spite of efforts to increase the efficiency and competitiveness of its production, the last cotton was spun in the town in 2002.
 Less than a dozen mills are still standing in Royton, the majority of which are now used for light engineering or as distribution centres.